-- Places can be created implicitly simply by bringing two or more media items (or documents) together or via context menus attached to media items. - Places can be created on the fly.
-No prior configuration of the site and/or means is required.
-They need not be named, nor do their contents have to be specified a priori. - The means (artifacts and people) can exist outside of places and brought into it as needed. - 2.
-Membership to places is lightweight. - Anyone can add a person to a place, where that person is located at the periphery and can move to the center as desired.
-No formal invitation/acceptance/moderation protocol is needed. - A person can join an existing place simply by dropping their presence item atop of it. - 3.
+- A person can join an existing place simply by dropping their presence item atop of it. - 3.
 Crafting the means within a place is lightweight. - Anyone can add new or existing artifacts to a place. - Artifacts that exist as either stand alone entities or within other places can also be brought into a place.
 That is, a single artifact can populate 0, 1 or more places, where changes made to that artifact in any place will propagate to other places. - Because artifacts and people media items are treated identically, people use the same interaction methods to add people and things.
 This reduces interface complexity. - 4.
-Mutuality (or awareness) is lightweight. - The Console provides a 'one-stop' shopping view of the status of all key components (places, things, people). - Places within the Console, or as place windows, or within window borders provide varying views of the activities within a place.
-Thumbnails show the live state of its items, and highlighting of items indicate what has changed since the person was last active within that place. - People can quickly drill down between icon/thumbnail and full view (via transient popups, pinning, or dragging out media items to the desktop) to move from awareness to interaction, and to see details on demand. - Notifications (as toasts) are used to indicate major changes within a place to others (only the addition of a member to a place was mentioned previously, but other notification events exist). - 5.
-Moving oneself to reflect one's interest in the center/periphery spectrum is lightweight. - People can choose different views (and thus different levels of prominence) of a place, which in turn reflects how interested they are in that place, e.g., within the Console only, within the window border, and/or as a small or large place window. - 6.
-Adjusting individual views of people and things on the center/periphery spectrum is lightweight. - The Console lets people rapidly select buddies from a broader pool of people, i.e., their individual view of who is important to them. - People and artifacts, which are treated identically in media items, can be rapidly switched between three presentation levels (icon, thumbnail and full view). - The particular type of place provides different ways to tune the size of items (e.g., thumbnail sizes on places in the windows border are adjustable, and media items dragged onto the desktop can beresized at will).
+Mutuality (or awareness) is lightweight. - The Console provides a 'one-stop' shopping view of the status of all key components (places, things, and people). - Places within the Console, or as place windows, or within window borders provide varying views of the activities

-- The order of items within a place is also customizable. - While not mentioned previously, a person can also adjust the transparency of stand-alone media items and places windows, i.e. to mute their appearance even further. - Each user's view does not affect how others may see a place or its media items. - 7.
+- within a place.
+Thumbnails show the live state of their items, and highlighting of items indicate what has changed since the person was last active within that place. - People can quickly drill down between icon/thumbnail and full view (via transient popups, pinning, or dragging out media items to the desktop) to move from awareness to interaction, and to see details on demand. - Notifications (as toasts) are used to indicate major changes within a place to others (only the addition of a member to a place was mentioned previously, but other notification events exist). - Moving oneself to reflect one's interest in the center/periphery spectrum is lightweight. - People can choose different views (and thus different levels of prominence) of a place, which in turn reflects how interested they are in that place, e.g., within the Console only, within the window border, and/or as a small or large place window. - Adjusting individual views of people and things on the center/periphery spectrum is lightweight. - The Console lets people rapidly select buddies from a broader pool of people, i.e., their individual view of who is important to them. - People and artifacts, which are treated identically in media items, can be rapidly switched between three presentation levels (icon, thumbnail and full view). - The particular type of place provides different ways to tune the size of items (e.g., thumbnail sizes on places in the windows border are adjustable, and media items dragged onto the desktop can be resized at will). - The order of items within a place is also customizable. - While not mentioned previously, a person can also adjust the transparency of stand-alone media items and places windows, i.e. to mute their appearance even further. - Each user's view does not affect how others may see a place or its media items. - 7.
 Social practices, as listed in Table 1, are lightweight. - Come Together does not attempt to impose a social protocol onto the group.
 It assumes that people within the group can develop and follow their own social practices, e.g., their structure, culture, group formation and termination, membership, and roles. - Every participant in a place enjoys the same privileges.
 Every member can invite people into a place, add artifacts to a place, modify the place, and reconfigure its settings. - While there is some degree of access control to a place (e.g., what others can see via the console), it is up to the people within a place to decide who can be invited into it.
 Once invited, that person becomes an equal member.